OpenClassrooms-Student-Center/community/content/students/baptiste.md

 # image must be located in content/images/students
 # name should be the same as this file.
 Eg: celinemartinet.png
-image: baptiste.jpg
+image: baptiste.jpeg

-# Change this to True when you do your pull request.
+# Change this to True when you do you pull request.
 public: False

 # You need to keep the exact same structure for each new project.